postsharp/Metalama.Documentation/content/quickstart/using-aspects/understanding-your-code-with-aspects.md

 # Understanding your aspect-oriented code

-Now that you have aspects in your code, you may wonder with some anxiety: What will my code do?
+Now that you have aspects in your code, you may wonder: What will my code do?
 How will it execute?
 Worry no more: Metalama offers several tools to let you know what _exactly_ happens with your code when you hit the Run button.

 These tools are: